structurizr/export/src/main/java/com/structurizr/export/plantuml/README.md

 - `c4plantuml.stereotypes`: `true` to include stereotypes, `false` (default) to exclude stereotypes.
 - `c4plantuml.elementProperties`: `true` to include element properties, `false` (default) to exclude element properties.
 - `c4plantuml.relationshipProperties`: `true` to include relationship properties, `false` (default) to exclude relationship properties.
+- `c4plantuml.stdlib`: `true` to use the built-in C4-PlantUML standard library, `false` (default) to use the latest version from GitHub.

 These properties can either be set on individual views, or on the view set to apply to all views.